flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 2.  `C-x C-e`

-Once you do this, you should see the text `Cleanliness is next to godliness` appear in the nrepl buffer:
+Once you do this, you should see the text `Cleanliness is next to godliness` appear in the CIDER buffer:

 ![keep it clean](/images/using-emacs-with-clojure/nrepl-eval-last-expression.png)

-The key binding `C-x C-e` runs the command `nrepl-eval-last-expression`.
+The key binding `C-x C-e` runs the command `cider-eval-last-expression`.
 As the command suggests, this makes Emacs send the expression immediately preceding point to nrepl, which then evaluates it.

 Now let's try to run the `-main` function so that we can let the world know that we're little tea pots:

 1. In the core.clj buffer, do `C-c M-n`.
-The nrepl prompt in the right window should now read `clojure-noob.core>`. `C-c M-n` sets the nrepl namespace to the namespace listed at the top of your current file, in this case `clojure-noob.core`.
+The prompt in the right window should now read `clojure-noob.core>`. `C-c M-n` sets the namespace to the namespace listed at the top of your current file, in this case `clojure-noob.core`.
 We haven't gone into detail about namespaces yet, but for now it's enough to know that namespaces are an organizational mechanism which allows us to avoid naming conflicts.
 2. Enter `(-main)` at the prompt

 You should see `I'm a little teapot!`.
 How exciting!